ItzSupra13/YOLO_Door_Dataset/README.md

 # The Door Dataset

-Trained YOLO v11L 50 epochs on 1213 images taken from the Door Dataset
+Trained YOLO v11L on 1213 images (50 epochs) taken from the Door Dataset

 ## Classes